Creating and handling Tasks

 This article explains how to create and handle Tasks via TwinCAT Automation Interface.
 It consists of the following topics:

-There are two types of Tasks which can be configured in TwinCAT XAE and therefore also via Automation Interface: Tasks with Process Image and without.
-When you insert a new Task in TwinCAT XAE, you can decide whether you want to include a Process Image or not by selecting the corresponding checkbox in the "Insert Task" dialog.
+Two task types can be configured in TwinCAT XAE and therefore also with the Automation Interface: tasks with and without a process image.
+When you insert a new task in TwinCAT XAE, you can decide whether you want to insert a process image or not by selecting or deselecting the corresponding checkbox in the "Insert Task" dialog box.

 Inserting Tasks